Skip to content

 • Group messages that the bot can see (mentions, replies, or any message if privacy mode is disabled) land in a chat tagged as group.

 • Replies are sent back to the same Telegram chat.
 The adapter renders Markdown into Telegram's MarkdownV2 format when possible and falls back to plain text otherwise.
+Markdown tables are rendered as monospace code blocks since Telegram has no native table support.

 • Tool calls are streamed as separate Telegram messages so you can watch progress, then the final reply is sent as one bubble.